 St. Joseph Old Cathedral, Gothic Revival cathedral in downtown Oklahoma City, United States.

-St. Joseph Old Cathedral is a Gothic Revival church building located in downtown Oklahoma City.
-The structure features a central tower topped with a tall spire and two shorter crenellated towers built from red Coffeyville brick.
+St. Joseph Old Cathedral is a Gothic Revival brick church in downtown Oklahoma City, Oklahoma.
+It features a central tower with a tall spire flanked by two shorter crenellated towers, all built from red Coffeyville brick.

-The building was established as the seat of the Diocese of Oklahoma City-Tulsa from 1905 until 1931.
-It received recognition on the National Register of Historic Places in 1978.
+The church was built in the early 20th century and served as the seat of the Diocese of Oklahoma City-Tulsa from 1905 to 1931.
+It was listed on the National Register of Historic Places in 1978.

 The community of curious travelers